kavia-common/personal-notes-organizer-39757-39768/notes_app_frontend/README.md

 Runs the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+Notes:
+- This project uses Create React App (CRA).
+The dev server listens on the `PORT` environment variable, defaulting to `3000`.
+We do not set a custom port in scripts to avoid conflicts with preview systems.
+- Any `REACT_APP_*` variables are optional; the app tolerates them being undefined.
+See `src/envSafe.js` which is imported in `src/index.js` to normalize empty values.

 ### `npm test`

 Launches the test runner in interactive watch mode.